-"It finally clicked!
-Not only was I able to breathe and finish while running, but I was able to run faster without getting tired or cramped at all!"
+"It finally clicked," the soldier said.
+"Not only was I able to breathe and finish while running, but I was able to run faster without getting tired or cramped at all."

-Learning to breathe during exercise has benefits such as preventing dizziness during activity, improving athletic performance, and increasing fat burning.
+Learning to breathe during exercise has benefits, such as preventing dizziness during activity, improving athletic performance and increasing fat burning.

-You may notice that you naturally drop to a 2:1 ratio when you are really pushing it to the finish.
+You may notice that you naturally drop to a 2:1 ratio when you are pushing it to the finish.
 That is OK.
 But realize it is difficult to maintain a pace that requires you to breathe at a 2:1 ratio.
 The CO2 in your body will increase if your breathing patterns are short and hurried.
-This will increase your heart rate and lactic acid production, and decrease your endurance in any cardiovascular event (running, swimming, biking, etc.)
+This will increase your heart rate and lactic-acid production, and decrease your endurance in any cardiovascular event (running, swimming, biking, etc.)

-When you are doing a pullup, you exhale on the pulling up motion and inhale on the way down.
-Breathing during exertion is important in preventing internal injury such as hernia, blood vessel strain, and high blood pressure.
-Because weight lifting and PT can be potentially harmful when done incorrectly, it is advised to get clearance from a doctor before performing too much - too soon.
-To decrease that pressure, focus on breathing deep all the time - during workouts and in your daily activities.
+When you are doing a pull-up, you exhale on the pulling up motion and inhale on the way down.
+Breathing during exertion is important in preventing internal injury such as hernia, blood vessel strain and high blood pressure.
+Because weightlifting and PT can be potentially harmful when done incorrectly, it is advised to get clearance from a doctor before performing too much, too soon.
+To decrease that pressure, focus on breathing deep all the time -- during workouts and in your daily activities.

 Basically, the body needs water and increased oxygen to burn fat as an energy source.
 The water intake should be anywhere from a half gallon for women and up to one gallon a day for men, and the increased oxygen consumption will assist with the other part of the equation.
 See the "Water Plus Oxygen Equals Weight Loss" article if you are concerned about drinking too much.